MidnightAlex6/Chicago-Crime-Analysis/README.md

 - Templates Folder
   - index.html - HTML file that sets up the structure and layout of our webpage
 - App.py - file for our Flask API and all the different routes used

+## Instructions

+### Database Creation

+- Downloaded the crime data from the City of Chicago's website as a CSV file.

+- Imported the CSV file into a Jupyter Notebook for data cleaning and manipulation.

+- Performed data cleaning tasks such as deleting irrelevant columns, separating the date and time information, and creating a new column to indicate the month of each crime.

+- Exported the cleaned dataset as a new CSV file.

+- Imported the CSV file into DB Browser for SQL.

+- Created a new database named "Crimes_2023db" in DB Browser for SQL.

+- Added an ID column to the database as a primary key.